-Crown and Bridges Specialist Questions and Answers
+Dental Crown and Bridges Specialist in Fresno, CA

-A dental crown is a cap placed over an individual’s damaged or decaying tooth to improve the look of their tooth.
+A dental crown is a cap placed over an individual’s damaged or decaying tooth to improve the look of the tooth.
 Your dentist can also place a crown on top of an existing dental implant to replace a missing tooth.

 A bridge is a dental restoration option used exclusively to replace missing teeth.
 It is a device used by a dentist comprised of two crowns – one on either end – and a bridge of false teeth that rest in the gums to replace a missing tooth.

 Your dentist will fuse the crowns at the end of the bridge to your existing teeth.
-These teeth will need to be filed down correctly to allow for the crown to fit comfortably over top for a natural looking finish.
+These teeth will need to be filed down correctly to allow for the crown to fit comfortably over top for a natural-looking finish.
 If required, implant-supported dental bridges are also an option.